yashsutariya27/Laser-Pointer-Painting/README.md

     *  Disable aperture priority mode, ensure exposure mode is set to fixed/manual
     *  Reduce exposure until only visible light source is laser pointer on projection wall
 *  `npm run start` will launch application on `:3000`
-*  Open Chrome and fullscreen page
+*  Open `localhost:3000` in Chrome and fullscreen page

 ## Replaying shapes
 *  Each time a shape has vanished, it will be sent via socket to the FE server